 Best Combat Knives

-1. Gerber Prodigy Combat Knife – Compact Design and Build
+1. Gerber Prodigy Combat Knife – Our Pick for Best Combat Knife

 Gerber knife company specializes in making some of the best hunting knives, EDC knives, and now combat knives.
-The Gerber Prodigy takes inspiration from some of the best military knives on the planet and puts it into the Prodigy.
+The Gerber Prodigy takes inspiration from some of the best military knives on the planet and packaged it in a sleek, no-nonsense knife.

 This fixed blade is 9.75 inches in overall length, with a 4.75 blade length.
 The blade is made from 420hc stainless steel.
 With the black oxide finish, the knife has a slick tactical look.
 The edge has staggered serrations just above the neck guard.
 Along with the prodigy’s fool tang build are two over-molded handles.
 The handles have soft-grip technology that provides optimal grip and security.
 The pommel has a lanyard loop in case you want to hang this monster from your neck.

-If hanging a nearly 10-inch knife from your neck is not your forte, then you are in luck.
-The Prodigy comes with a ballistic nylon leg strap sheath.
-The sheath is designed to sit as close to your body as possible so it stays low profile.
+If hanging a nearly 10-inch knife from your neck is not your forte, the Prodigy comes with a ballistic nylon leg strap sheath.
+The sheath is designed to sit as close to your body as possible for concealment.
 The Prodigy is 100 percent MOLLE and MIRS compliant.
 So if you need a regulation knife, the Prodigy has got it handled.
-The Prodigy is one of the best regulation combat knives available for purchase.
-Click here to see the best price.
+In our opinion, The Prodigy is one of the best regulation combat knives available for purchase.

 2. KA-BAR 1282 D2 Extreme Fighting Knife – Iconic Knife With a Modern Flare

 The D2 comes with a glass-filled nylon sheath for safe and easy transport.
-The D2 is a modern take on a classic knife.
-Made with tough D2 steel and Kraton g, the Ka-Bar D2 is built to last.
-The D2 is the best military knife that you can get.
-It has 70+ years of history put into its popular design.
-Click here to see the best price.
+The D2 is a modern take on a classic knife that is built to last and one of the best military knives that you can get.

 3. Ka-Bar BKR7-BRK Combat Utility – Sharp With a Solid Build